 12. Make Use of Shampoo for Rug

-Shampoo for wool rug cleaning is that shampoo that is used for cleaning the wool rugs or carpets.
+Shampoo for wool rug cleaning is that shampoo that is used for cleaning wool rugs or carpets.
 This shampoo is available in the market, and most of them are made for wool rugs.
-However, the wool rugs or the carpets made from wool can be cleaned using any type of shampoo.
+However, wool rugs or carpets made from wool can be cleaned using any type of shampoo.

-In order to make the use of shampoo for wool rug cleaning, you should have the wool rug or the carpet cleaned first using any type of cleaning agent and then rinse it properly.
+In order to make use of shampoo for wool rug cleaning, you should have the wool rug or the carpet cleaned first using any type of cleaning agent and then rinse it properly.

 13. Professional Carpet Cleaning Service

 Wool rugs are an incredibly versatile flooring option.
 These natural fibers are stain-resistant, making it easy to clean spills and accidents without worry.
 Even better, wool does not absorb, so stains come out quickly and easily.
 Even after spills and accidents, wool rugs should be cleaned regularly.